A French couple I know spent fourteen months renovating a riad in the medina.

 Almost every foreign buyer I’ve spoken to underestimated their renovation budget.
 Not by a little.
 By a lot.

 And then there are the surprises inside the walls.
 Old wiring that needs to be completely replaced.
 Plumbing that hasn’t been touched in forty years.
 Water damage behind tiles that looked perfect from the outside.
+Rooftop waterproofing that has been failing silently for a decade.
+Humidity trapped inside thick traditional walls.
+These are not exceptional findings in medina properties.
+They are normal findings.

-A rough rule that experienced buyers in Marrakech use: budget €800 to €1,500 per square meter for a full renovation, depending on the quality level you’re targeting.
+A rough rule that experienced buyers in Marrakech use: budget 800 to 1,500 euros per square meter for a full renovation, depending on the quality level you’re targeting.
 Then add a 25% contingency on top of that.

 If the numbers don’t work at that budget, the deal doesn’t work.